Posted on 2019-10-08 15:30 by Timo Bingmann at Permlink with 0 Comments. Tags: talk university

 from the Springer proceedings in LNCS (same content, somewhat differently typeset), and also from arXiv:1905.09624.

-The source code and more documentation about COBS can be found by following this link.
+The source code and more documentation about COBS can be found on GitHub:

 Update 2019-11-06: COBS now has a Python interface and can be downloaded from PyPI.